 The paralegal apprenticeship delivers paralegal training in a particular legal practice area.
 Entry requirements are five GCSEs graded 9-4 (A* to C) and three A levels graded C or above (or equivalent).
 It is a 24-month course.
 It can lead on to further training via the solicitor apprenticeship route to qualify as a solicitor.
 It is also possible to go on to qualify as a chartered legal executive, although smaller numbers of paralegals take this route.

-The solicitor apprenticeship is a six-year programme of paid, on-the-job training which ends in qualification as a solicitor.
-The entry requirements are five GCSEs graded 9-4 (A* to C) and three A levels, usually graded B or above (or equivalent work experience) – although minimum grade requirements may vary.
-The apprenticeship also integrates a law degree, which is obtained at the end of the fourth year.
+The solicitor apprenticeship is a six-year programme of paid, on-the-job training ending in qualification as a solicitor.
+The entry requirements are five GCSEs graded 9-4 (A* to C) and three A levels (minimum grades vary among employers from CCC – AAB) or equivalent work experience.
+The apprenticeship also integrates a law degree, obtained at the end of the fourth year.
 Apprentices learn law and legal practice alongside gaining competence in legal skills, commercial skills and professional conduct.

-Paralegals have traditionally worked alongside solicitors in law firms as support staff, although in practice many paralegals do the same work as trainees or newly-qualified solicitors – although this is almost always for lower pay.
+Paralegals have traditionally worked alongside solicitors in law firms as support staff, but in practice many paralegals do the same work as solicitors – although this is almost always for lower pay.
 Whether you become a paralegal through an apprenticeship or secure a job as a paralegal after graduating from university, it is possible to progress onto qualifying as a solicitor, legal executive or a more senior paralegal role.